samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 | TableSignature | Data |  |

 > [!IMPORTANT]
->  If you needed to rename your USB Controller, **apply** it then **restart** before proceeding to the next part.
-OpenCore applies the renaming in your ACPI before loading the custom SSDT.
-If you follow the rest of the guide as is, but do the renaming later on, you might bork your ACPI because of incorrect references for `External` and `Scope`.
+>  If you need to rename your USB Controller, **apply** it first **restart** before proceeding to the next part of this guide.
+OpenCore applies the renaming to your ACPI before it loads the custom SSDT.
+If you follow the rest of the guide but do the renaming later on, you might run into a problem with ACPI due to incorrect references for `External` and `Scope`.

 ## Identifying ACPI-path
 #### 1. Identify the ACPI-path of the USB controller